A Wandering Elf

 About Me

-I dance, race cars, play video games and am on a fantastic journey to recreate the past via costume, textiles, dance and food.
+I am mother to a billion cats and am on journey to recreate the past via costume, textiles, culture and food.

 A Wandering Elf participates in the Amazon Associates program and a small commission is earned on qualifying purchases.